AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 Control 3: Hierarchical Scope Isolation

-What happens without it: In a multi-tenant SaaS deployment, a single power user's agent consumed 72% of shared API capacity over a weekend, degrading service for 500 other customers.
-The noisy-neighbor problem, applied to AI.
+What happens without it: In an illustrative multi-tenant SaaS scenario, one power user's agent can consume most shared API capacity and degrade service for other customers.
+It is the noisy-neighbor problem applied to AI.

 What happens without it: After an incident, teams spend days reconstructing what happened from scattered application logs, provider billing dashboards, and Slack messages.
 The production gap is not just operational — it is evidentiary.